Dairy Industry in Saudi Arabia

 - Almarai: A leading company offering a wide range of dairy products.

-- Al Safi Danone: A major player in the domestic and global dairy markets.
+- Al Safi Danone: A major player in both domestic and global dairy markets.

-- Nadec: A significant entity with a comprehensive dairy portfolio, including milk, cheese, and yogurt.
+- Nadec: Known for a comprehensive dairy portfolio, including milk, cheese, and yogurt.

 Dairy Farms